Jordan-TeamBox/License-Plate-Detection/README.md

 In this part of the project I had to first greyscale and turn the license plate into a easier formate to use.

 ### Part 3: Training the Computer with different Networks and using them to detect the letters.
 Training the computer takes a long time and memory.
+I first researched what types of networks that I could use with the frameword and I found out that I could use MobileNet, ResNet, and Xception.
+#### MobileNet:
+This is the network that the framework came with.
+Even though there was a lot of errors and it took me a long time to get it running, I was able to produce some of the results that the original author had.
+MobileNet uses lightweight deep convolutional neural networks to provide an efficient model for mobile and embedded vision applications.